Pre-verification · India · 2026

 What is CBAM pre-verification and why does it matter?

 CBAM pre-verification means an independent EU-recognised auditor checks your embedded emission numbers before each shipment's report is delivered to your EU buyer's Authorised Declarant — not at the end of the year when the formal annual EU verifier audits.
-Without pre-verification, mid-cycle shipments default to inflated EU values that cost your buyer 30–40% more.
+Without pre-verification, mid-cycle shipments can default to inflated EU values.

 Doesn't the EU's official verifier do this already?